colab-coop/bylaws/ARTICLE-3.markdown

 The council shall meet monthly and review reports from all working groups charged with managing the operations of the cooperative.
-All members shall be welcome to participate in all council meetings.
+All members shall be welcome to participate in all council meetings (without voting participation).
 Non-member Collaborators may attend the council meeting (without voting participation) if agreed upon by consensus of the guiding council.

 The minutes recorded during the council meeting shall be made available to the general membership within 24 hours of the council meeting.